belocer/code-this-portfolio/README.md

 <br>
 This is the code for my portfolio based on `fullpages.js`
 <br>
-_I will be glad to work with you._
+_I will be glad to work with you!_